 1974 – 1995

 The original logo of the “Washington Capitals” was a minimalist and restrained version.
 The central part of the logo was occupied by the word “Capitals,” written in blue.
 It was chosen deliberately.
 It was a reference to Washington, the capital of America.
 Above was the red name of Washington itself.
-Similar to a hockey stick, the letter “t” in this word was highlighted in bright red.
+Like a hockey stick, the letter “t” in this word was highlighted in bright red.
 The left-leaning italic also distinguishes this unique logo.

 1995 – 1997

-Twenty years later, the team decided to change the concept and logo completely.
+Twenty years later, the team changed the concept and logo completely.
 In the 1990s, black became extremely popular among NHL participants.
 That is why it was adopted as the main color for the new logo of the Washington Capitals.
 At the center of the emblem was a black eagle, soaring upwards with extended claws.
 Just below was the word “Capitals,” written in gold and framed in blue.
 Stars appeared for the first time on the new logo.
 Despite the new logo being different from the previous one, the word “Capitals” remained one of the key elements of the logo.

 1997 – 2002